 Read More – Yoga for Back Pain

 Sciatica pain occurs because either the sciatica nerve has been pulled or that it is being pressed under other nerves.
-Thus, while practicing yoga for lower back pain for sciatica, try to maintain a neutral spine positioning.
+Thus, while practising yoga for lower back pain for sciatica, try to maintain a neutral spine positioning.
 You can take the help of a wall to support the back, so that, you feel lesser discomfort.

 Move slowly such that the natural curve of the spine automatically adds to your spine without making you uncomfortable or hurting you.
 Over time, you can move beyond what might be your current mobile limit.
 In turn, it helps you to relax and stretch your legs to their maximum limit.